jsebrech/view-transition-element/README.md

 This repo can also be used as a template for a vanilla single-page application.

+Works in Chrome, Edge, Safari, Firefox (no transitions).

+View transition support for Firefox is plannedon their roadmap: https://bugzilla.mozilla.org/show_bug.cgi?id=1823896

 Part of the [Plain Vanilla Web](https://plainvanillaweb.com) project.

-Works in Chrome, Edge, Safari.

-Does not work in Firefox.
-They are planning support, see https://bugzilla.mozilla.org/show_bug.cgi?id=1823896

 ## Using

+Drop the web components from the `lib/` folder into a vanilla project and load them into the document to start using.

 ### view-route